nicholasohjj/paradestate-public/README.md

 ## Preview

-You can preview a public version of Parade State for Chrome, Microsoft Edge and Firefox [here](https://paradestate-public.herokuapp.com/).
+You can preview a public version of Parader for Chrome, Microsoft Edge and Firefox [here](https://paradestate-public.herokuapp.com/).

 ## Credits